-Air cycles were all the rage once upon a time, and were the go to exercise bike in many a gym in the UK.
+Air cycles were all the rage once upon a time and were the go-to exercise bike in many a gym in the UK.
 Sadly, there’s a lot less of them around today.
-But if you look around there’s still some superb air cycles available (and they’re a lot better than they were in the 90s).
+But if you look around there are still some superb air cycles available (and they’re a lot better than they were in the 90s).

 #1 Choice: We R Sports AirUno Air Assault Bike